Skip to content

 FTMobileReactNative.shutDown();

-Use FTMobileReactNative to clear uncached data that has not been reported.
+Use FTMobileReactNative to clear uncached data that hasn't been reported yet.

 Usage Method